microsoft/vscode-docs/docs/python/python-tutorial.md

 ## Create a virtual environment using the Create Environment command

-A best practice among Python developers is to use a project-specific `virtual environment` that contains a copy of a global interpreter.
+A best practice among Python developers is to use a project-specific `virtual environment`.
 Once you activate that environment, any packages you then install are isolated from other environments, including the global interpreter environment, reducing many complications that can arise from conflicting package versions.
 You can create non-global environments in VS Code using Venv or Anaconda with **Python: Create Environment**.

 Open the Command Palette (`kb(workbench.action.showCommands)`), start typing the **Python: Create Environment** command to search, and then select the command.